TomFrederik/fact-ai/README.md

-# fact-ai
+# Reproducibility Project: Fairness without Demographics through Adversarial Reweighted Learning

 ## Goal:
 This repository re-implements `Fairness without Demographics through Adversarial Reweighted Learning` in PyTorch.
 The goal was to reproduce the results from the paper and to extend ARL to image data.

 ## Organisation of this repo
-/data:
+`/data`
 The datasets used in the experiments:
   - Adult
   - LSAC
   - COMPAS
   - EMNIST

 The data should be usable out of the box.
 If it doesn't or the data is not directly available in the repo, create the datasets as described below.

-/paper_results
+`/paper_results`
 	Contains the results that were achieved by the authors of the original ARl paper in json format.

-/job_scripts
+`/job_scripts`
 	SLURM job scripts used in creating the results.
 Can be ignored.

-/grid_search
+`/grid_search`
 	raw outputs, checkpoints and logs of the scripts that run a grid search

-/training_logs
+`/training_logs`
 	raw_outputs, checkpoints and logs of the scripts than run individual training runs, e.g. when training with optimal hyperparameters.

-./
+`./`
 	The root folder contains the code necessary to prepare the data, run all experiments and analyse the results.
 For a guided tour we recommend checking out `results.ipynb`.

 ## Creating the dataset
 Simply run `prepare_data.sh` in the project root directory to download and preprocess the datasets.
 Alternatively you can download the datasets